dvm81/interest-matchmaker/README.md

 ## Overview

-Interest Matchmaker is a web application that matches users with content based on the users' interests.
+Interest Matchmaker is a simple web application that matches users with content based on the users' interests.
 The application allows to select from a dropdown of users and view content that aligns with the users' specified interests.
 The content is displayed in a table with pagination and search functionality.

 ## Features
 - **User Selection**: Select a user from a dropdown list.